Critical Language Scholarship Program | Joining the CLS Alumni…

 Staying in Touch

 CLS alumni play an important role in maintaining and demonstrating the success of the CLS Program.
-Please remember to keep us updated about new jobs, fellowships, continued studies, and any other big news.
+Alumni are kindly asked to keep the CLS Program updated about new jobs, fellowships, continued studies, and any other big news.

-The Department of State and American Councils also reach out to alumni for opportunities to represent CLS with important U.S. and foreign government officials, speak at special events, and to be featured on Department of State and CLS promotional materials and websites.
-If you change your email address, relocate, or change your name, please make sure to let us know by emailing us at clsalumni@americancouncils.org so that we can contact you about relevant news, events, and opportunities!
+The Department of State and American Councils regularly reach out to alumni for opportunities to represent CLS to important U.S. and foreign government officials, to speak at special events, and to be featured on Department of State and CLS promotional materials and websites.
+If an alum changes their email address, mailing address, or name, they are kindly asked to let CLS staff know by emailing clsalumni@americancouncils.org so that staff can contact them about relevant news, events, and opportunities.

 CLS also offers opportunities to stay connected and network with other CLS alumni online: